HomeTechnologyArtificial IntelligenceWhat Is Artificial Intelligence: The Complete Guide

 The EU AI Act, the world’s first comprehensive AI regulatory framework, entered into force in August 2024 with full compliance required by August 2026.
 It classifies AI systems by risk level and mandates transparency, human oversight, and documentation requirements proportional to potential harm.

 In the United States, the regulatory posture has shifted.
-The Trump administration signaled in 2025 a preference for reduced oversight in favor of accelerating deployment, while individual states have moved to fill the gap with their own requirements — producing a fragmented regulatory environment that creates compliance complexity for companies operating across jurisdictions.
+The Trump administration signaled in 2025 a preference for reduced AI oversight to accelerate deployment, while individual states have moved to fill the gap — producing a fragmented compliance environment for companies operating across jurisdictions.

-NATO updated its AI strategy in 2025 to address the safe use of AI in defense contexts.
+NATO updated its AI strategy in 2025 to address the safe use of AI in defense.
 The US military has reached agreements with major technology companies to deploy AI on classified systems.

 FAQ

 What is the difference between AI and machine learning?
 AI is the broad field.
-Machine learning is a method within that field.
-Machine learning trains systems to improve through experience with data, rather than being explicitly programmed with rules.
-Deep learning is a further subset of machine learning, using layered neural networks for complex tasks.
+Machine learning is a method within it: training systems to improve through data experience rather than explicit rules.
+Deep learning is a further subset, using layered neural networks for complex tasks like image recognition and language generation.

-What are the types of artificial intelligence?
-The three types are Narrow AI (task-specific, the only type that currently exists), General AI (human-level flexibility across domains, a research goal not yet achieved), and Superintelligent AI (a hypothetical future state exceeding human capability in all domains).
+What are the three types of AI?
+Narrow AI (task-specific, the only type that currently exists), General AI (human-level flexibility across domains, a research goal not yet achieved), and Superintelligent AI (a hypothetical future state exceeding human capability in all domains).

 When was artificial intelligence invented?
 The field was formally established in 1956 at the Dartmouth Conference, where John McCarthy coined the term.
-The intellectual foundation was laid earlier — Alan Turing’s 1950 paper on machine cognition is considered the field’s foundational text.
+Alan Turing’s 1950 paper on machine cognition is considered the field’s foundational text.

 How big is the AI market in 2026?
-Estimates vary by methodology, but the global AI market in 2026 is valued in the range of $375 to $539 billion depending on the source and what is counted.
+The global AI market in 2026 is valued in the range of $375 to $539 billion depending on methodology.
 The Stanford HAI 2026 AI Index reports global corporate AI investment reached $581.7 billion in 2025, up 130% year over year.
 The market is projected to exceed $1 trillion by 2029.

 Closing